PoisonedRAG: Knowledge Corruption Attacks to Retrieval-Augmented Generation of Large Language Models: Evaluation

 \subsection{Main Results}

 \myparatight{{\name} achieves high ASRs and F1-Score}Table~\ref{tab:main-results} shows the ASRs of {\name} under black-box and white-box settings.
 We have the following observations from the experimental results.
-First, {\name} could achieve high ASRs on different datasets and LLMs under both white-box and black-box settings when injecting 5 poisoned texts for each target question into a knowledge database with millions of texts.
+First, {\name} could achieve high ASRs on different datasets and LLMs under both white-box and black-box settings when injecting 5 malicious texts for each target question into a knowledge database with millions of texts.
 For instance, in the black-box setting, {\name} could achieve 97\% (on NQ), 99\% (on HotpotQA), and 91\% (on MS-MARCO) ASRs for RAG with PaLM 2.
-Our experimental results demonstrate that RAG is extremely vulnerable to our knowledge poisoning attacks.
+Our experimental results demonstrate that RAG is extremely vulnerable to our knowledge corruption attacks.
 Second, {\name} achieves high F1-Scores under different settings, e.g., larger than 90\% in almost all cases.
-The results demonstrate that the poisoned texts crafted by {\name} are very likely to be retrieved for target questions, which is also the reason why {\name} could achieve high ASRs.
+The results demonstrate that the malicious texts crafted by {\name} are very likely to be retrieved for target questions, which is also the reason why {\name} could achieve high ASRs.
 Third, in most cases, {\name} is more effective in the white-box setting compared to the black-box setting.
-This is because {\name} can leverage more knowledge of the retriever in the white-box setting, and hence the crafted poisoned text has a larger similarity with a target question and is more likely to be retrieved, e.g., the F1-Score of the {\name} under the white-box setting is higher than that of the black-box setting.
-We note that {\name} achieves better ASRs in the black-box setting than the white-box setting in some cases.
-We suspect the reason is that HotFlip (used to craft adversarial texts in the white-box setting) slightly influences the semantics of poisoned texts in these cases.
+This is because {\name} can leverage more knowledge of the retriever in the white-box setting, and hence the crafted malicious text has a larger similarity with a target question and is more likely to be retrieved, e.g., the F1-Score of the {\name} under the white-box setting is higher than that of the black-box setting. \RV{We note that {\name} achieves better ASRs in the black-box setting than the white-box setting in some cases.
+We suspect there are two reasons.
+First, HotFlip (used to craft adversarial texts in the white-box setting) slightly influences the semantics of malicious texts in these cases.
+Second, prepending a target question could also contribute to the generation condition, making the black-box attack more effective when most of the malicious texts are retrieved (i.e., F1-Score is high). }